MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/exploring-features/mrtk3-tutorials.md

 ## [Zappy's Playground](https://learn.microsoft.comhttps://learn.microsoft.com/windows/mixed-reality/develop/unity/playground-tutorial)

 [Zappy's Playground](https://learn.microsoft.com/windows/mixed-reality/develop/unity/playground-tutorial) is a cross-platform developer sample project that showcases how to develop intuitive and comprehensive end-to-end experiences for mixed reality.
 It makes use of many advanced features present in MRTK3, such as Gaze Interaction, Hand Menus, and Spatial Audio.

-This sample is currently out of date and will be brought up to the current MRTK3 developments in the near future.